 Summer Ambulance Service

 The volunteer ski patrol is proud to offer its members, equipment and vehicles to the community in order to support events across the community.
-Our members are highly trained experienced first aides with experience in the community and a love of the outdoors.
+Our members are highly trained experienced first aiders with experience in the community and a love of the outdoors.
 We are able to provide our 4×4 ambulance and a range of first aid equipment tailored to suit your event.

 The Mt Hotham Volunteer Ski Patrol (MHVSP) is an incorporated and ‘not for profit’ organisation that primarily supports the full time Patrol throughout the winter season.
 During the “green season” (mid-October to May) the MHVSP is available to provide highly trained first responders to a variety of public events.
 Our membership includes professionals in the areas of paramedicine, medicine, nursing and other professional services.
 All MHVSP members are certified to the highest level of Advanced Emergency Care (Ref: Australian Ski Patrol Association Competencies):